Brewer219/osticket-prereqs/README.md

  Select Skip, in this Session Manager window, Select +New, and type <code>root</code> for the password here, and select Open.
  Right-click the Unnamed session, and select Create new, and select Database.
 Enter for Name: osTicket (no space and capital T), and select OK.Run

-## Below Here are the procedures to do an Heidi Installation for osTicket Signup:
+## Below Here are the procedures and  I used to setup my Heidi Installation the programs to signup and setup osTicket Signup:
 <details><summary>See screenshot 1</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>
 <img width="321" height="467" alt="Typing out in the Fields for osTicket before Installing" src="https://github.com/user-attachments/assets/3e0b8436-5d7b-472f-9e8d-1031db6a94d1" />

+## 2. I went to my unzip "osTicket-Installation-File" on my desktop and went inside folder and double-clicked on the HeidiSQL and accepted the Licensing in the image shown below:

 <details><summary>See screenshot 2</summary>